-\item \textbf{Contextual Analysis:} While lexical analysis identifies the presence of specific biased terms, contextual analysis delves deeper into how these terms are used within the text.
+\item \textbf{{Contextual analysis:}} While lexical analysis identifies the presence of specific biased terms, contextual analysis delves deeper into how these terms are used within the text.
 This method employs advanced NLP techniques to examine the context in which potentially biased language appears, allowing for the identification of subtler forms of bias.
 For instance, the same word might be used neutrally in one context but carry a prejudiced meaning in another.
 Contextual analysis examines sentence structure, co-occurrence patterns, and the surrounding language to uncover these nuances.
-Studies like those by~\cite{bolukbasi2016man} have shown that even when biased language is not overtly present, underlying patterns can still perpetuate stereotypes, such as gender biases in word embeddings .
-This approach is crucial for identifying and mitigating biases that may not be immediately apparent but can significantly impact the behavior of LLMs. \cite{zhao2019gender} quantified and analyzed gender bias exhibited in ELMo's contextualized word vectors. contextual analysis can be implemented by methods like template-based method~\cite{kurita2019measuring}, applied thematic analysis~\cite{mackieson2019increasing}, and contextualized word embeddings analysis~\cite{basta2019evaluating}.
+A similar study by~\cite{bolukbasi2016man} has shown that even when biased language is not overtly present, underlying patterns can still perpetuate stereotypes, such as gender biases, in word embeddings.
+This approach is crucial for identifying and mitigating biases that may not be immediately apparent but can significantly impact the behavior of LLMs. {Zhao et al.}~\cite{zhao2019gender} quantified and analyzed the gender bias exhibited in ELMo's contextualized word vectors.
+Contextual analysis can be implemented by methods like template-based method~\cite{kurita2019measuring}, applied thematic analysis~\cite{mackieson2019increasing}, and contextualized word embedding analysis~\cite{basta2019evaluating}.